hansroh/skitai/README.rst

 Conclusion
 `````````````````````````

-Above example pattern is just one of my implemetation with async models.
+Above example pattern is just one of my implemetation with async service.

 It can be extended and changed into NoSQL or even RESTful/RPC
 with any Skitai corequest object which has same 5 methods - dispatch,